 Openly Licensed Educational Resources

-In the 2016 National Education Technology Plan, the Department defines openly licensed educational resources as teaching, learning, and research resources that reside in the public domain or have been released under a license that permits their free use, reuse, modification, and sharing with others.
-Digital openly licensed resources can include complete online courses, modular digital textbooks as well as more granular resources such as images, videos, and assessment items.
+In the 2017 National Education Technology Plan, the Department defines openly licensed educational resources as teaching, learning, and research resources that reside in the public domain or have been released under a license that permits their free use, reuse, modification, and sharing with others.
+Digital openly licensed resources can include complete online courses, modular digital textbooks as well as more granular resources.

 NPRM Frequently Asked Questions: Open License NPRM FAQs, Updated November 18, 2015.